github/codeql/docs/language/learn-ql/go/library-modeling-go.rst

 argument.

-Similarly, ``FunctionOutput`` is an abstract representation of the inputs to a function.
+Similarly, ``FunctionOutput`` is an abstract representation of the outputs to a function.
 The options are:

 * the receiver (``outp.isReceiver()``)
 * one of the parameters (``outp.isParameter(i)``)